-The RUGER® SECURITY-9[®] is a lightweight, compact, Secure Action[TM], magazine-fed, recoil-operated pistol chambered for the 9MM Luger cartridge.
-The SECURITY-9[®] incorporates a "link-less" barrel, an alloy steel slide, and a glass fiber reinforced nylon grip with an aluminum insert.
-The following are features with which SECURITY-9[®] users should be thoroughly familiar:
+The RUGER® SECURITY-380® pistol is a lightweight, compact, Secure Action, magazine-fed, recoil-operated pistol chambered for the .380 AUTO cartridge.
+The SECURITY-380® pistol incorporates a "link-less" barrel, an alloy steel slide, and a glass fiber reinforced nylon grip frame with an aluminum frame insert.
+The following are features with which SECURITY-380® pistol users should be thoroughly familiar:

-Action: The strong locked breech action of the RUGER® SECURITY-9® utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
+Action: The strong locked breech action of the RUGER® SECURITY-380® pistol utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
 After firing, the barrel and slide recoil to the rear a short distance while securely locked together.
 After this initial movement, the barrel is cammed downward from its locked position, permitting full recoil of the slide and the extraction and ejection of the spent cartridge case.
 Upon return of the slide to its forward position by the recoil spring, the barrel is cammed back upward into its locked position in the slide.

 The user of this or any autoloading pistol must always remember that when fired, it automatically reloads and recocks itself, so that simply pulling the trigger will fire the pistol again.
 Therefore, an autoloading pistol user must be particularly conscious to always keep the pistol pointed in a safe direction.

-Last Round Slide Hold Open: When the last shot has been fired and the magazine is empty, the slide stop automatically locks the slide open.
-If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold the slide open.
-The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing up on the slide stop.
+Slide Stop/Release: The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing the slide stop up.
+When the last shot has been fired and the magazine is empty, the slide stop automatically holds the slide open.

-With the magazine removed or a loaded magazine inserted, the slide can be released by drawing back slightly on the slide.
+With the magazine removed or a loaded magazine inserted, the slide can be released to go forward by pulling rearward slightly on the slide, or by pressing down on the slide stop / release.
 When the slide is released, it will move forward under pressure from the recoil spring.
+If a loaded or partially loaded magazine is present, this will chamber a round of ammunition.

-The slide stop is spring loaded.
-Therefore, when there is a loaded magazine in place and the slide is being held open by the slide stop, if the pistol is jarred, the slide can fly forward and chamber a cartridge.
+The slide stop is held in place by a spring.
+Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
 For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, and always keep the pistol pointed in a safe direction.